1962 America's Cup: Defender Series

 The NYYC ran a regatta to determine the yacht they would name as defender in the match.
 Competing were Weatherly, with Emil (Bus) Mosbacher Jr. at the helm, Easterner, Columbia, skippered by Paul V. Shields, and Nefertiti, helmed by sailmaker and naval architect Ted Hood.
 Weatherly was chosen as the defender.

 Weatherly

 Weatherly (US-17) was designed by Philip Rhodes, built by Luders Marine Construction Company at Stamford, Connecticut, USA, and owned by a syndicate headed by Henry D. Mercer, Cornelius Walsh, and Arnold D. Frese.
 The boat was built for the trials for the 1958 America's Cup but had performed poorly.
 For the 1962 trials, Weatherly was extensively modified by shortening the bow, reducing the wetted surface area, reducing weight wherever possible and moving the weight saved to increase the weight of the keel.

 Gretel

 Gretel (KA-1) was the first Australian 12-meter.
-She was designed by Alan Payne, built at Lars Halvorsen Sons Pty.
-Ltd., and owned by a syndicate headed by Sir Frank Packer plus Richard Dickson, William H. Northam, William G. Walkley, and Noel Foley.
+She was designed by Alan Payne, built by Lars Halvorsen Sons, and owned by a syndicate headed by Frank Packer plus Richard Dickson, William H. Northam, William G. Walkley, and Noel Foley.
 She was helmed by Jock Sturrock.